 The purpose of the Hall of Fame is to honor athletes, special contributors, and pioneers of Vermont skiing who promoted and/or contributed to the sport of skiing in Vermont; to document the histories of Inductees in the Museum's collection; and to recognize their accomplishments through the Induction ceremony and the Hall of Fame exhibit.
-Thank you to the Oakland Foundation for providing funding to add video clips.
+Thank you to the Brownington Foundation for supporting the production of annual documentaries about the inductees, and to the Oakland Foundation for providing funding to add video clips to this site.

 The Hall of Fame committee looks at candidates in three categories: Athletes, Pioneers, and Special Contributors.
 Both the committee and the categories were approved by the Board of Directors.